 1 small onion 1 medium tomato

 Boil the beans until tender.
 While the beans are boiling, sauté the onions, garlic and tomato.
-When beans are tender add the tomato, onion, garlic to the beans.
-Strip the Moringa leaves from the stems, remove any excess stems from the leaves.
-Add fresh Moringa leaves.
+When beans are tender, add the tomato, onion and garlic.
+Strip the Moringa leaves from the stems.
+Add the Moringa leaves.
 Salt and pepper to taste.